 “A great run from him, considering the race was happening all up the front.
 I don’t think it’s the changing of the guard quite yet.”

 STAN JAMES CHAMPION HURDLE FACTS

 2. There have only been three sponsors of this great race since its inception.
-Waterford Crystal backed the contest from 1978 to 1990 while the Smurfit Group sponsored the race from 1991 to 2010.
-Stan James is the new sponsor in 2011.
+Waterford Crystal backed the contest from 1978 to 1990, while the Smurfit Group sponsored the race from 1991 to 2010.
+Stan James took over the sponsorship in 2011.